Membership

 How will my degree contribute towards experience?

-MSC: An MSc in Air Quality Management or similar would typically be considered equivalent to 12 months’ work experience (other environmental masters typically 6 months).
+MSc: An MSc in Air Quality Management or similar would typically be considered equivalent to 12 months’ work experience (other environmental masters typically 6 months) depending on the modules covered – reference should be made to the above guidance for BSc in terms of modules covered, and time spent.

 PhD: A PhD in a field directly relating to air quality research would typically be considered equivalent to 24 months’ work experience (other environmental topic PhD typically 12 months).